BattMoTeam/BattMo/Documentation/json.rst

 -------------

 The thermal parameters such as thermal capacity and conductivity are part of the material parameters.
-In the thermal model, we include the external temperature and the heat transfer paremeters with the exterior domain.
+In the thermal model, we include the external temperature and the heat transfer parameters with the exterior domain.
 The later depend often on the geometry, and they are in fact also included in the schema there, see below.
 We have included a flag to indicate if we consider wet or dry properties.
 This flag is not yet supported and we always consider dry properties, from which the effective wet properties are computed.